Thetys vagina: Diet

 Like other salps, T. vagina feeds by consuming plankton nutrient water on one end of its body, filtering it via an internal net made of mucus, and spewing the water out the other end.
 Their internal net is very effective, catching particles spanning four magnitudes in size.
 This action also allows them to move through the water column, classifying them as nektonic.
 T. vagina feeds on marine plankton, including single-celled organisms such as dinoflagellates, silicoflagellates, diatoms, and tintinnids, as well as copepods and other small particles.
-Continuing up the food chain, T. vagina is preyed upon by medusae, siphonophores, ctenophores, heteropods, sea turtles, late stage larvae of the spiny lobster, marine birds, along with various species of fish.
+In turn, T. vagina is preyed upon by medusae, siphonophores, ctenophores, heteropods, sea turtles, late stage larvae of the spiny lobster, marine birds, along with various species of fish.
 They have a high energy content at (11.00 kJ g^{−1} DW).

-In a study done in the Japan Sea in 2006, the gut contents of T. vagina were evaluated.
+In a study conducted in the Japan Sea in 2006, the gut contents of T. vagina were evaluated.
 The diatom Coscinodiscus spp.
 (13–55 μm in diameter) was found to be the major makeup of the guts, with the diatom Coscinodiscus wailesii (219–313 μm) being the second most prevalent.
 Another study off the coast of Maine found T. vagina gut content to be mainly made up of two dinoflagellates; Prorocentrummicans and Dinophysis norvegica.
 The study also found T. vagina to be an indiscriminate feeder over a broad size spectrum.

 Ecology

 Waste from T. vagina is densely packed, sinks quickly, and is full of carbon.
 Their carcasses also sink quickly and are carbon rich (31% dry weight, DW).
 This makes them efficient carbon sinks, but also harder to study.
 This carbon exchange could be responsible for up to 67% of the mean organic daily carbon flux in the area.
-In 2007 and 2009, the Tasman sea floor was analyzed from 200m to 2500m in depth and large quantities of T. vagina were found.
+In 2007 and 2009, the Tasman Sea floor was analyzed from 200 to 2500 m in depth and large quantities of T. vagina were found.
 The quantities found were some of the largest gelatinous zooplankton depositions ever recorded.
 Further, benthic communities were found consuming T. vagina carcasses.
 This sink provides nutrients to these benthic communities and are likely a large source of carbon input.